What are the top animation schools in the southwest for 2021?

 |10||Oklahoma Christian University||Oklahoma|

-Our 2020 rankings of the Top 10 Animation Schools in the Southwest.
+Our 2021 rankings -our tenth annual- of the Top 10 Animation Schools in the Southwest.
 We define the Southwest as Texas, Oklahoma, Arizona, New Mexico, Colorado, Utah, and Nevada.
 For an explanation of ranking criteria, click here.

 1. Brigham Young University, Provo, Utah